bryantstats/Research-Village/README.md

-# Research Village - Bryant University 2020
+# Predicting length of stay at RI Hospital

-## Predicting length of stay at RI Hospital
+We study the performances of multiple predictive models in predicting the length of stay at RI Hospitals.